 - You find a top local agent who offers full service and hands-on support throughout your home sale, and they have a strong track record.

-- The agent provides extra marketing efforts, including open houses, social media promotions, 3D tours, and aerial photography, to help your home quicker and for more money.
+- The agent provides extra marketing efforts, including open houses, social media promotions, 3D tours, and aerial photography, to help your home sell quicker and for more money.

 - The agent's commission covers the cost of home staging or other additional services that would cost you thousands of dollars.